Shouree/storm-http-framework/doc/01-Getting_Started/02-Running_Storm/02-In_the_Terminal.md

   shows the environment variables in the system.
 Find the list entry `Path` in the topmost list, and click "Edit".
 In the new dialog, add `;C:\Path\to\storm` (note: not the name of the `.exe` file) and close all dialogs with OK.
 You may need to restart your terminal for the changes to take effect.
-After this you should be able to launch Storm just by typing `Storm`.
+After this you should be able to launch Storm just by typing `storm`.

 Linux